Skip to Main Content Carnegie Mellon University Libraries

 MLA Style

 The MLA Style Center provides extensive examples of how to cite generative AI tools used to paraphrase text, quote text, create visual works, quote creative textual work, or cite secondary sources used by the tool.
+The guide to using their MLA template below is taken from their Citing Generative AI page:

 Chicago Style